-Injera is the foundational Habesha bread, eaten by Eritreans and Ethiopians for at least 2,000 years.
-Teff (Eragrostis tef), an ancient grain native to the Horn of Africa, is the most-traditional flour — gluten-free, mineral-rich, with an earthy-nutty flavor.
-The wild fermentation (using airborne yeasts and lactobacillus) takes 2-3 days and develops both the characteristic tangy flavor and the cellular bubble structure.
+Injera is the foundational Habesha bread, eaten by Eritreans and Ethiopians for over a thousand years.
+Teff (Eragrostis tef), an ancient grain native to the Horn of Africa domesticated in the Eritrean/Ethiopian highlands several thousand years ago and one of the smallest grains in the world, is the most-traditional flour — gluten-free, mineral-rich (notably iron), with an earthy-nutty flavor.
+The wild fermentation (dominated by lactic acid bacteria such as Lactobacillus brevis and L. plantarum together with Saccharomyces yeast) takes 2-3 days and develops both the characteristic tangy flavor and the cellular bubble structure.
 Eritrean injera tends to use 100% teff (vs Ethiopian which may blend with barley or wheat).
 The mitad — a clay or modern electric griddle 50-60 cm wide — is what creates the large signature discs.
 Asmara's injera bakeries (called bet injera) sell hundreds per day to families who skip the home-fermentation.

 Tear off a piece of fresh injera — large pale-tan disc, top covered with thousands of small bubble holes (eyes), soft-spongy texture, slightly tangy aroma.
 Bite: the surface is slightly chewy, the underside soft-yielding, the holes catch every drop of zigni sauce.
 The teff's earthy-nutty flavor blooms, the 48-hour ferment's lactic tang shines through.
 Using injera as both plate and utensil is fundamental to Habesha eating — each torn piece scoops up the chosen stew, becomes the bite.
 The most-distinctive bread in the world, prepared for millennia, instantly recognizable.

-Wild fermentation works in three stages: enzymes break starch into sugars (24 hours), Lactobacillus produces lactic acid (sour flavor, 36 hours), Saccharomyces yeast produces CO2 (the bubble eyes, 48 hours).
-The 'absit' starter (pre-cooked batter) introduces gelatinized starch that helps the bubbles set without bursting — Eritrean cooks call this the 'mother' of the injera.
+Wild fermentation proceeds in stages: amylase enzymes break starch into sugars, lactic acid bacteria produce lactic acid (the sour flavor, and an acidity that suppresses spoilage), and Saccharomyces yeast produces CO2 (the bubble eyes).
+The lactic acid bacteria also secrete phytase, which degrades teff's phytic acid and improves the bioavailability of its iron.
+The 'absit' (a portion of batter cooked into a paste) introduces gelatinized starch that acts as an emulsifier, helping the bread stay supple and crack-free; the carried-over sourdough starter, called ersho in Tigrinya, is the 'mother' of the injera.
 Single-side cooking is essential: the bottom seals against the hot mitad while the top stays moist and bubbly.
 The result is a bread that can be folded around food without crumbling — uniquely functional as both bread and utensil.

 Variations